status-im/help.status.im/docs/en/status-communities/invite-people-to-a-status-community.md

     | Share a link | 1.
 In the **Invite Contacts** pop-up window, click :desktop-copy: **Copy** next to the link. <br/> 2.
 Switch to the app or platform where you want to share the link and paste it there.

 !!! tip
-    After opening the link or scanning the QR code, people can install Status if they haven't already.
+    After opening the link or scanning the QR code, people can [install Status][download-status] Status if they haven't already.

 --8<-- "includes/urls-en.txt"